EasyPost/easypost-csharp/UPGRADE_GUIDE.md

 **Dependencies**

 - RestSharp was upgraded from v107 to v108
-- All dependencies had minor version bumps
+- All dependencies had minor version bumps and have been locked to the latest (at the time) major version

 ## 4.0 Client Instance